- Scientists have discovered a new anticancer drug; pancreatic and ovarian cancer rarely show early symptoms and are known as silent killers.

 - Other studies have shown that for tumor progression, the tumor microenvironment is needed.
-However, strategies which can be used to conquer the malignant phenotypes of cancer cells enacted by the microenvironment hasn’t been extensively explored.
+However, strategies that can be used to conquer the malignant phenotypes of cancer cells enacted by the microenvironment haven’t been extensively explored.

-- The scientists analyzed the therapeutic potency of a newly invented monoclonal antibody which targets the microfibril associated protein 5 (MFAP5).
+- The scientists analyzed the therapeutic potency of a newly invented monoclonal antibody that targets the microfibril-associated protein 5 (MFAP5).
 This protein is secreted mostly by CAFs, in pancreatic and ovarian cancer models.

-- The study uncovered that blocking the MPAP5 suppresses tumor growth in pancreatic and ovarian cancers, while also amplifies chemotherapy treatments.
+- The study uncovered that blocking the MPAP5 suppresses tumor growth in pancreatic and ovarian cancers, while also amplifying chemotherapy treatments.

 - The experimental study design was carried out in mice; it needs to be subjected to more extensive investigation in humans.